 Perhaps one of the biggest security upgrades in years, NordVPN now offers full support for the WireGuard VPN protocol.
 This protocol uses the latest encryption standards and also outperforms all other VPN protocol (based on my own testing).
 NordVPN’s implementation of the WireGuard VPN protocol is called NordLynx.
 It uses a double NAT system to ensure the highest privacy standards and it worked very well in my tests.

 Other security upgrades with NordVPN:

 - All servers in the network are upgraded to run only in RAM-disk mode

 - Ongoing security audit and penetration testing conducted by Versprite

 - Public bug bounty program

 Conclusion: NordVPN’s no logs policies, favorable jurisdiction, strong security, and excellent performance make it a great choice for all types of users.
-It works well with all streaming services (currently the best VPN for streaming) and also offers many privacy features.
+It works well with all streaming services and also offers many privacy features.
 With the coupon below, NordVPN is one of the best values available for a no logs VPN.

 3. VyprVPN: No logs verified with third-party audit